 Accommodations necessary for ensuring complete access to and full participation in the educational process do not require the instructor to adjust evaluations of academic performance.
 Rather, the accommodations make it possible for a student with a disability to receive the material presented and for an instructor to fairly evaluate the student's understanding of the material.
 Examples of some accommodations are:

 Special Procedures for Specific Accommodations

 Examinations or other procedures for evaluating students' academic achievement must be adapted, when necessary, to permit fair evaluation of students with disabilities.
-DSS determines appropriate testing accommodations based on its review of the student's disability documentation in accordance with its usual procedures for determining appropriate accommodations.
+DAC determines appropriate testing accommodations based on its review of the student's disability documentation in accordance with its usual procedures for determining appropriate accommodations.
 Special adaptations might include allowing additional time for testing, providing a proctor to monitor, read and/or scribe a test, or allowing the use of special adaptive equipment.
-Although testing generally takes place under DSS supervision, DSS strongly encourage faculty to administer tests in faculty offices whenever test-taking modifications call for simple accommodations, such as additional time.
+Although testing generally takes place under DAC supervision, the DAC strongly encourages faculty to administer tests in faculty offices whenever test-taking modifications call for simple accommodations, such as additional time.
 While every possible precaution is taken to ensure security and integrity in the testing process, faculty participation in the administration of testing operates to ensure even greater efficiency in the process.
-Students should notify DSS or the faculty member at least 48 hours prior to testing, in order to allow sufficient time to make arrangements for the particular accommodation.
+Students should notify the DAC or the faculty member at least 48 hours prior to testing, in order to allow sufficient time to make arrangements for the particular accommodation.